The Best Way to Convert a Bank Statement PDF to Excel in 2026

 - The result page opens with one tab per account, a transactions tab, and a Validation tab

-Free tier is 3 conversions per day, no signup, no credit card.
+Free tier is 10 statement conversions per day during beta, no signup, no credit card.
 Typical statement converts in 30 to 50 seconds.
-The reason this beats older approaches is that AI extraction does not depend on hand-tuned templates per bank, so it works on the first PDF you give it even if the bank is small or the layout is unusual.
+The reason this beats older approaches: vision AI runs without per-bank rules, so it works on the first PDF you give it even if the bank is small or the layout is unusual.

 What Bank2XL actually extracts